alexcla99/brain_mri_keras_classification/README.md

 ```Shell
 python3 preprocess_<dataset>_to_numpy.py
 ```
-Data are loaded from from train_data or tl_data (depending on which script you want to run) in order to store them in numpy files.
+Data are loaded from from "train_data" or "ft_data" (depending on which script you want to run) in order to store them in numpy files.

 Train a model:
 ```Shell